Y0Coss/docs-fork/pages/network/load_balancer/case_http2/guide.en-gb.md

 > Since June 2025, HTTP and TLS frontends used by OVHcloud Load Balancer services natively support the HTTP/2 protocol.
 >
 > However, the following guide remains applicable for TCP frontends, which may be useful in high performance, low latency applications.
 >
-> HTTP/2 brings numerous advantages to enhance the performance and efficiency of your applications:
->
-> - *Faster load times* thanks to multiplexing, which allows multiple requests to be sent in parallel on the same connection.
-> - *Reduced latency* by limiting the exchanges between the client and the server.
-> - *Optimized network performance* through header compression.
->
 > In order to enable HTTP/2 on existing HTTP and TLS frontends, you must make the following refresh call via the API, where **{serviceName}** is the internal name of your Load Balancer.
 >